ufrshubham/raylib-dart/README.md

 - [ ] Figure out best way to distribute platform specific raylib binaries with this package.
 See [sqflite](https://github.com/tekartik/sqflite/tree/master/sqflite_common_ffi) for reference.

 - [ ] Get all the examples from raylib working with this package.

+- [ ] Add build instructions for the forked version of raylib.

+- [ ] Add instructions for development and contribution to this project.

 ## For discussions